 All of the Soviet tanks were painted with Revell Aquacolor Olivgrün, then came some heavy drybrushing with Pegasus Olivgrün followed by a lighter drybrush with Revell Aquacolor Olivgrau.
 The tracks were painted in Revell Aquacolor Rost followed by adding some Pegasus Edelstahl.

 The final step before adding decals and sealing the model was to wash the model with a 50/50 mix of GW Nuln Oil and War-Ter®.
 All decals came from the sparebook and are 1/72 scale.

 (update: I gave the pictures and the tanks a last look for tonight and it seems that I did not use the colors I mentioned above.)

 The next two models were build from one Battlefront SU-100 kit with some sparetracks from the PSC T34 box and a scratchbuilt chassis.
 The colors I used were the same as on the other tanks, the second camouflage color is Revell Aquacolor Khakibraun (or Dark Earth).

 Last but not least comes a big one, Zvezda's model of the IS-2 tank.
 I cut the old hatch and added one from the sparebox.
-It is a nice kit but the inner sides of the tracks have no details except for their teeth.
+It is a nice kit but the inner side of the tracks have no details except for their teeth.

 Now with the finished Soviet tank platoon it's time to get another platoon finished.
-My US tanks, 4 Sherman 75/76mm and a pershing are ready for a paintjob but I am not sure if I have enough paint or have to join my local dealer to get new colors.
+My US tanks, 4 Sherman 75/76mm and a Pershing are ready for a paintjob but I am not sure if I have enough paint or have to join my local dealer to get new colors.
 And my first British Shermans need only some more decals and sealing but the decals I use are so fraking thin and fragile.